OpenAF/openaf-opacks/GIST/README.md

 # oPack GIST

-This oPack provides a OpenAF channel implementation to use GitHub's GIST as a object repository.
-Each GIST can be public or private, anonymous or associated with a GitHub account.
+This oPack provides a generic OpenAF channel implementation to use GitHub's GIST as a object repository and a object to simplify and examplify it's use.
+Do remember that each GIST can be public or private, anonymous or associated with a GitHub account and that GitHub as associated limitations depending on the type of GIST.

-## Installing and loading the implementation
+## Installing and loading

 To install simple execute: